Skip to the main content.

 By viewing "avoidable" and "preventable" errors through this comprehensive lens, CISOs can better prepare their organizations to handle the complex human factors that influence cybersecurity.
 This approach not only addresses the immediate risks but also contributes to building a more robust and resilient security culture.

-As we reflect on the evolution of cybersecurity, it's clear that our traditional approaches have primarily focused on technological defenses—firewalls, anti-virus software, encryption.
+As we reflect on the evolution of cybersecurity, it's clear that our traditional approaches have primarily focused on technological defenses—firewalls, anti-virus software, and encryption.
 This perspective often attributes cybersecurity failures predominantly to human error, with an emphasis on therefore controlling employee behavior through stringent rules and punitive measures.
 It's a reactive approach that treats symptoms rather than causes, assuming that tighter control and harsher penalties will minimize risks.

 However, this is inadequate for addressing the complexities and realities of modern digital environments.
 We’re here to advocate for a more holistic approach.
 By recognizing human behavior not just as a potential liability but as a pivotal element in the cybersecurity ecosystem, we acknowledge that behaviors are often symptoms of broader systemic issues—be they poorly designed systems that invite error, unrealistic policy expectations, or a workplace culture that prioritizes speed over security.